Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 12, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-NFL Week 12 kicks off with a 'Thursday Night Football' matchup between the Buffalo Bills and Houston Texans and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-Thursday's game features Josh Allen and the Buffalo Bills against Davis Mills and the Houston Texans, as C.J.
+The 'Thursday Night Football' matchup between the Buffalo Bills and Houston Texans kicks off the NFL Week 12 schedule and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
+Thursday's matchup is between a pair of teams seeking the postseason.
+Josh Allen and the Buffalo Bills take on Davis Mills and the Houston Texans, as C.J.
 Stroud is expected to miss another game due to a concussion, which could create the chance to find some value on the best DFS apps.
 There's also ongoing NBA, college basketball, college football and NHL action.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.